jyap808/jaeger/README.md

 Jaeger is a JSON encoded GPG encrypted key value store.
 It is useful for separating development with operations and keeping configuration files secure.

-Jaeger is useful for deployment environments which have configuration files with sensitive data.

 PaaS providers assume configuration settings should be stored as environment variables.
 There is nothing inherently wrong with this but it does assume your code base and application is set up to support reading settings from environment variables.

-Jaeger simplifies this by providing a system for storing, managing and generating configuration files that applications currently use.
+Jaeger simplifies this by providing a system for storing, managing and generating configuration files that applications commonly use.

 A basic set of files consists of the following.